lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 **Lateef Salami**, the founder of Ecopath, has more than 15 years of experience in the office equipment industry in Nigeria.
 Lateef's academic background is in Electrical Engineering (Higher National Diploma from The Polytechnic in Ibadan, Nigeria, 2001) and Sustainability and Environmental Management (Master's degree from University of Derby, UK, 2019).
 Lateef's career in office equipment industry began in 2004 when he joined CFAO Technologies as a Service Engineer.
-There he was responsible for maintenance and repairs of duplicators, photocopier and printer, customer relationship management, product demonstrations, training and workshops.
+There he was responsible for maintenance and repairs of duplicators, photocopiers and printers, customer relationship management, product demonstrations, training and workshops.

 In 2008 Lateef started Bluesky Digitech - a small informal office equipment repair consultancy.
 The idea was to create a for-purpose business that would serve as a social empowerment platform where unemployed graduates could gain new skills for free.